LiamSchilling/AutomatePolynomial/README.md

 ## The Blueprint

-This document will briefly demonstrate the automation capabilities of the our system's tactics.
+This document will briefly demonstrate the automation capabilities of the our system's tactics and discuss future directions for the project.
 For a more thorough discussion of previous work, our approach, and how to extend the systems in this project, visit the project's [blueprint](https://liamschilling.github.io/AutomatePolynomial/).

 ## Demonstrations